xiaohan2012/xiaohan2012.github.io/_posts/2015-10-12-dynamic-graph-summary-problem-definition.md

 How to make the problem definition favor \\((E_1 \cap E_2, \\{X, Y\\}) \\) as one event?

 The above implies that densely connected induced subgraph is not necessarily desirable, especially when it's small.
 One possible approach is to encourage event with moderately larger graph size.
+For example, the quality function becomes:

+$$ q(D, G) = \frac{2 \vert D \vert \log \vert V(D, G) \vert}{\vert V(D, G) \vert} $$

+Is the label coverage ratio reasonable?
+In the above example, it's 1.0.
+What if it's 0.9, can it be the solution?